 Employers are responsible for taking all precautionary measures necessary in ensuring the safety of employees during work from any injury or disease that might result from the works carried out in their establishments or from any accident, defect, or malfunction in machinery and equipment, or through fires.
 When an employee starts work he or she must be informed of any potential dangers associated with their jobs.

-If an employer fails to take these measures, causing imminent danger to the health and safety of his/her employees, workers may bring the issue to the attention of the Ministry of Administrative Development, Labor and Social Affairs (MADLSA).
+If an employer fails to take these measures, causing imminent danger to the health and safety of his/her employees, workers may bring the issue to the attention of the Ministry of Labour (MOL).
 The ministry has the authority to partially or completely shut down the work place, or stop the work of one or more machines, until the hazard is eliminated.

 Full details of both the employer’s and employee’s rights and responsibilities concerning safety at the workplace can be found in Part 10, ‘ SAFETY, VOCATIONAL HEALTH AND SOCIAL CARE’, of the Qatar Labor Law No.14 of 2004.